EemanAbbasi/social_transmission_microbiome-/README.md

 ## Plotting (Optional)

 Visualizations:
-Generates line plots to visualize the relationships between NOD (Number of Hosts), DEG (Degree), and various diversity metrics (gamma diversity, alpha diversity, extinction rates, colonization rates, and beta diversity).
+- Generates line plots to visualize the relationships between Number of Hosts, DEG (Degree), and diversity metrics such as host microbial gamma, beta and alpha diversity, extinctio and colonization rates).
-Creates FacetGrid plots to display how diversity metrics change across different PN (probability of network connection) and PR (probability of removal) values.
+- Creates FacetGrid plots to display how diversity metrics change across different PN (probability of inherited connection) and PR (probability of random) values.

 ---